acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

     control chan int
 }
 ```
-> Note: in this program, size of an `int` is 8 bytes.
-You can find more [here](https://tour.golang.org/basics/11).
+> Note: in this program, the size of an `int` is 8 bytes.
+More information can be found [here](https://tour.golang.org/basics/11).

-After deserializing, we will have a `vm.Program` struct.
-This struct will be passed to function `wizardcult_vm___ptr_Program__Execute` to actually run the VM.
-Let's put a breakpoint on 0x64A920 and explore `vm.Program` content in gdb:
+After deserializing, we would have a `vm.Program` struct.
+This struct would be passed to the function `wizardcult_vm___ptr_Program__Execute` to start the VM.
+Let's set a breakpoint at 0x64A920 and examine the things inside `vm.Program` in gdb:
 ```
 gef➤  p *p
 $2 = {